Fitness Trainer Kayla Itsines Pulls Up Top & Flaunts Chiseled Abs

-Kayla Itsines is a personal trainer who has amassed 12.2 million followers on social media platform Instagram.
+Kayla Itsines is a personal trainer who has amassed 12.2 million followers on Instagram.
 As she often posts short workout videos to motivate and teach her followers, many of them have plenty of fitness-related questions that they leave in the comments section of each post.

-On Thursday, the fitness guru decided to answer one of the most-common questions she gets asked about performing abdominal exercises.
-Alongside an inspiring image of Kayla pulling up her top and showing off her gym-honed ab muscles, the Instagram sensation explains why it’s impossible for people to only train their lower abdominal muscles.
+On Thursday, the fitness guru decided to answer one of the most common questions she gets asked about — performing abdominal exercises.
+Alongside an inspiring image of her pulling up her top and showing off her gym-honed ab muscles, the Instagram sensation explained why it’s impossible for people to only train their lower abdominal muscles.

-In the snap, Kayla lies on the floor of the gym while taking a close-up shot of her mid-section.
-She wears a white sports bra and hot-pink top that she pulls up to show off more skin on her tummy.
-A pair of white gym shorts hang low on her hips, allowing viewers a nearly unobstructed glimpse of her rock-hard abdomen.
+In the snap, Kayla laid on the floor of the gym while taking a close-up shot of her mid-section.
+She wore a white sports bra and a hot pink top that she pulled up to show off more skin on her tummy.
+A pair of white gym shorts hung low on her hips, allowing viewers a nearly unobstructed glimpse of her rock-hard abdomen.

-In the caption of the post, Kayla tells her followers that when they perform ab exercises, the abdominal muscles work together, which makes it impossible for someone to target just one section of their abs.
-The fitness model emphasizes that they cannot switch off their upper abdominal muscles and only work the lower abdominal muscles, just like they cannot spot reduce.
+In the caption of the post, the trainer told her followers that when they perform ab exercises, the abdominal muscles work together, which makes it impossible for someone to target just one section of their abs.
+She emphasized that they cannot switch off their upper abdominal muscles and only work the lower abdominal muscles, just like they cannot spot reduce.

 View this post on Instagram